jruels/packer-tf/labs/packer-build/index.md

 ```
 The configuration file used to define what image we want built and how is called a *template* in Packer terminology.
 Packer templates use the Hashicorp Configuration Language (HCL).

-We'll start by creating the entire template, then we'll go over each section briefly.
+We'll start by creating the entire template; then we'll go over each section briefly.

 Create a file `example.pkr.hcl` and fill it with the following contents: